WalkAway campaign

-The #WalkAway campaign is a social-media campaign that was launched ahead of the United States 2018 mid-term elections with the stated purpose of encouraging liberals to leave the Democratic Party.
-The campaign, which also organized events to support Donald Trump, was noted and criticized for its astroturfing methods and its false narrative that there was a popular movement of people leaving the party.
+The #WalkAway campaign is a social-media campaign that was launched ahead of the United States 2018 mid-term elections with the stated purpose of encouraging voters to leave the Democratic Party.
+The campaign, which also organized events to support Donald Trump, was noted and criticized for its astroturfing methods and the claim that there was a popular movement of people leaving the party.

-In 2021, the group's founder, Brandon Straka, a hairstylist from New York City, was charged with and convicted of participating in the 2021 United States Capitol attack.
+In 2021, the group's founder, Brandon Straka, a hairstylist and aspiring actor from New York City, participated in the 2021 United States Capitol attack.
 Following this, the group's Facebook page, which had more than half a million followers, was closed for violations of the site's terms of service.

 Organization

 The campaign is set up as a foundation and a political action committee: